 Tagging of data

-It is imperative that RsyncUI tags tasks with data to be synchronized correctly.
-If the tagging fails, there may be local data that is not synchronized.
-RsyncUI supports the latest version of rsync and the older default version of rsync included in macOS 14 and macOS 15.
+It is imperative that RsyncUI correctly tags tasks with data to be synchronized.
+If the tagging fails, some source data may not be synchronized.
+RsyncUI supports both the latest version of rsync and the older default version included in macOS.

-The tagging of data to be synchronized is computed within the package ParseRsyncOutput, a local Swift Package for RsyncUI.
+The tagging of data to be synchronized is computed within the ParseRsyncOutput package, a local Swift Package for RsyncUI.

 Example:

-The function below extract numbers only from the input.
+The function below extracts only numbers from the input:

 var numbers: [Int] = []